jarrodmillman/pose-stats/description.md

 connecting with existing OSEs in both the Python and R worlds, to learn more about successful governance, social, and technical practices;
 and distilling those ideas into documents that are of broad benefit to OSEs, including our own.

-We plan for an OSE that has the capacity to catalyze a large scale transformation of the statistical Python ecosystem, such that statisticians and researchers, experienced and newly trained, contribute to a diverse, vibrant collection of open source packages that turn Python into a highly viable computational platform for statistics in applied science and education.

 # Context of OSE